-- Under the sink: It’s a simple thing to do, but many of us still don’t consider it.
+It’s a simple thing to do, but many of us still don’t consider it.
 So often, we wait until one of our pipes has sprung a leak, and then we call for service, instead of just sneaking the occasional look under bathroom and kitchen sinks to ensure there is no water.
-And if you find water coming out of your cabinets or dripping onto the floor, then you pretty much already know whatever is going on under your sink requires professional assistance.
+And if you find the water coming out of your cabinets or dripping onto the floor, then you pretty much already know whatever is going on under your sink requires professional assistance.

-- At the base of your water heater: Like your toilet, your water heater gets a lot of use.
+Like your toilet, your water heater gets a lot of use.
 Again, you may not think to check here for leaks regularly, but it’s extremely important to do so, especially if your water contains a high mineral count.
-You may have a device to filter out so-called “hard” water, but it can still tear at your water heater system overtime, causing damage to pipes, and potentially leading to a leak.
+You may have a device to filter out so-called “hard” water, but it can still tear at your water heater system over time, causing damage to pipes, and potentially leading to a water heater leak.

-- Behind your washing machine: You know those tubes behind your washing machine?
+You know those tubes behind your washing machine?
 More water goes in and out of those tubes than anywhere in your house except for your shower.
 The damage that can occur if one of them springs a leak may be devastating.
 Next time you are doing a load of laundry, just peer behind your washer for wet spots on your walls or leading to the floor, and keep an eye out for mold and mildew in this area as well.

-- Around exterior spigots: Your outside spigots are obviously subject to more extreme weather conditions than your indoor plumbing equipment, making them additionally susceptible to leaks and other damage.
+Your outside spigots are obviously subject to more extreme weather conditions than your indoor plumbing equipment, making them additionally susceptible to leaks and other damage.
 Wet walls, mildew, and puddles around these fixtures is a strong indication that you may have a leak on your hands, if not a broken pipe on the opposite wall of where the spigot is located.

-- On your ceilings: There’s nothing quite like the horror of looking up and seeing a wet spot.
+There’s nothing quite like the horror of looking up and seeing a wet spot.
 Whether because you have a hole in your roof, a broken pipe in the wall, or an overflowing toilet, it is important to act immediately if you see wet spots on your ceilings.
 While the problem may be hard to detect, not to mention much less severe than you think, it’s still better to be safe rather than sorry in these cases.